 MagWeb’s Cobalt Steel Folder has 237 excel files listing magnetic properties of these materials, produced by 4 manufacturers.
 Of these, 43 files contain B(H) magnetization curves/permeability curves while 194 files contain core loss curves.
 For a full list of commercial names of all these materials, please click on MagWeb Database – D. Cobalt Steels.

-By downloading this folder, you will have the properties of all Cobalt Steels manufactured world wide at your finger tips!
+By downloading this Folder, you will have 237 files on the magnetic properties of all Cobalt Steels manufactured world wide at your finger tips!

-Please review the User Manual for a full list of all Cobalt Steel materials contained in this folder.
+Please review the User Manual for more technical information on these Cobalt Steel materials.

 This website is designed for automated download of Folders (containing the magnetic property files) via credit card.
 If you wish to purchase via quote/purchase order, please email to firstname.lastname@example.org